Chiang-Andy/CS-219-Project-1/README.md

 # Note:
 The txt file given for the project has been renamed 'hex.txt'.
 As such, input the filename 'hex.txt'.

+Modify bitwise values to calculate different values with varying operators

 Source and Header files were created for ease of access and for future improvement on code.

 Based off of previous project: https://github.com/UNR-Teaching/programmingassignment1-2012-Chiang-Andy